Crisis communication: Five steps to engage stakeholders

 2. Build out a team.

-Create a communication team of senior-level employees who meet regularly to develop your communications plan and make decisions about what to communicate to whom and when.
-The composition of the team is important, and it can be helpful to engage external resources to round out the skill sets and expertise of your internal people.
-Consider including an attorney, financial advisor, or business consultant who can expand your perspective and assist in content creation.
+Create a cross-functional communication team of senior-level staff who meet regularly to develop your communications plan and make decisions about what to communicate to whom and when.
+The composition of the team is important, and it can be helpful to engage external resources to round out the skill sets and expertise of your internal talent.
+Consider including an attorney, financial advisor, or restructuring consultant who can expand your perspective and assist in content creation.

 3. Create a coordinated plan.